Diabetes management: Insulin

 Insulin is the hormone that is made by the body that controls the cell intake of glucose.
 Normally, the pancreas produces insulin in response to high glucose levels in the body to bring the blood glucose levels down.
 For those with type 1 diabetes, there will always be a need for insulin injections throughout their life, as the pancreatic beta cells are not capable of producing sufficient insulin.
-Insulin can not be taken orally because insulin is a hormone and is destroyed by the digestive track.
+Insulin can not be taken orally because insulin is a hormone and is destroyed by the digestive tract.
 Insulin can be injected by several methods, including a hypodermic needle, jet injector, or insulin pump.
 There is also inhaled insulin that can be used in adults with diabetes.

 There are several types of insulin that are commonly used in medical practice, with varying times of onset and duration of action.
 These include: